echoedinvoker/pdi/15-sql/51-intro/memo.md

 ## **Prepare: Create a table with some data in database**

+> Create a table with a little data from scratch to prepare for the subsequent lecture.

 ### _PGAdmin SQL script editor_

 ![Alt script editor of pgadmin](pic/01.jpg)